rundsk/dsk/README.md

 ## The Design Definitions Tree

 The _design definitions tree_ (DDT for short), is a tree of directories and subdirectories.
-Each of these directories stands for a point in the hierarchy of your design system, these might be actual components, when you are documenting the user interface, or chapters of your company's guide into its design culture or any other important design aspect.
+Each of these directories stands for a design aspect in the hierarchy of your design system, these might be actual components, when you are documenting the user interface, or chapters of your company's guide into its design culture.

-Each directory may hold files to document the aspects, a configuration file, to add meta data and supporting _assets_ that can be downloaded through the frontend.
+Each directory may hold several files to document these design aspects: a configuration file, to add meta data or supporting _assets_ that can be downloaded through the frontend.

 ```
 example